History of Reformed Christianity: Second generation (1531–1555)

 John Calvin is the most well-known Reformed theologian of the generation following Zwingli's death, but recent scholarship has argued that several previously overlooked individuals had at least as much influence on the development of Reformed Christianity and represented diverse theological viewpoints.
 Heinrich Bullinger, Zwingli's successor in Zurich, wrote more accessibly than his predecessor and his writings were distributed long after his death.
 Following Zwingli he argued for a figurative significance of the Eucharist.
 Peter Martyr Vermigli, a highly trained Reformed theologian of this era, taught a strong doctrine of double predestination, which teaches that God has chosen to save people for salvation and others for damnation, and held that Christ was really, though spiritually, present in the Eucharist, a position that Calvin would also take.
 Wolfgang Musculus's Common Places of the Christian Religion was the first Reformed systematic work of theology.
 Musculus taught a spiritual presence of Christ in the Eucharist and a cautious form of double predestination.

 While Reformed ideas and churches found ever-widening distribution during this period, reaching as far as England and Poland, Lutheranism also increased its dominance in the Holy Roman Empire.
 The Augsburg Interim of 1548, a settlement between Holy Roman emperor Charles V and Protestants resulting from the Schmalkaldic War, made some concessions to Protestants but forced those who wished to practice their religion legally to adopt practices which the Reformed found repugnant.
 Some isolated Reformed churches were able to hold on in Germany including a church in Emden led by Polish reformer Jan Łaski which became an important center for Protestant refugees from the Low Countries.
 London and a few other cities in England; Wesel, Aachen, and Frankfurt, Germany; and Geneva, Switzerland were also important cities for Reformed refugees from the Low Countries, northern France, and other areas of the Holy Roman Empire where they were not tolerated.
 "Stranger churches" were established in these cities for refugee Protestants.

 The Reformed movement was complex and variegated during this period, but the French reformer of Geneva John Calvin was arguably the most influential Reformed theologian of his time and his impact was long-lasting.
-His Institutes of the Christian Religion was widely distributed and considered by some to be the most important work of theology of the era.
+His Institutes of the Christian Religion was published in 1536.
+It was widely distributed and considered by some to be the most important work of theology of the era.
 The Genevan Consistory, a church council made up of lay and clergy members who was given power to enforce morals legislation and excommunicate citizens, became a dominant force in everyday life.
 This relative ecclesiastical independence from civil authority was a rare achievement and considered by many to be the Reformed ideal.